 Red poppy anemones blowing in the wind, with a hint of green in the background.

-When I saw this plant, ‘Fibonacci sequence’ popped into my head.
-I have heard of the term ‘Fibonacci sequence in nature,’ but know little about it.
+I saw this plant and for some reason, the term ‘Fibonacci sequence’ popped into my head.
+I had heard of it and knew it was linked to patterns in nature, but really knew little about it.
 So I did some investigating.
-The Fibonacci sequence starts like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55 and so on forever.
+The Fibonacci sequence starts like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55 and continue to infinity.
 Each number is the sum of the two numbers that precede it.

 It appears throughout nature – for example, in the design of shells, the way tree branches grow out of trees, the development of leaf veins, the pattern of seed heads, the positioning of flower petals (such as roses) and is even in theshape of tropical storms.
 It has been described as “the code of nature” and runs through the cosmos – appearing in spiral galaxies.
 Isn’t nature clever?

 Today felt like a proper Spring day, bright sunshine, yet still a slight chill in the air.
 Hyacinths, magnolias, daffodils and blossom were out in force in a nearby garden.
 There were quite a few ladybirds about too.